tremor-rs/tremor-www-docs/docs/tremor-script/recipes.md

 ## The 'null default'

-When the result of a match statement isn't needed - as in we use it purely for it's side effects - and we want the `default` to have no effect we can simply use `null` here.
+When the result of a match statement isn't needed - as in we use it purely for it's side effects - and we want the `default` to have no effect we can use `null` here.

 ```tremor
 match event of